mikiec84/ChatEngineWithAWSComprehend/README.md

 5. [Shaun](bot/users/userShaun.js)

-For the moderator, update the PubNub Publish and Subscribe Keys at the line 18 & 19 of the script file.
+For the moderator, update the PubNub Publish and Subscribe Keys at line 18 & 19 of the script file.

-For the remaining users, update the PubNub Publish and Subscribe Keys at the line 6 & 7 of the respective user's script file.
+For the remaining users, update the PubNub Publish and Subscribe Keys at line 6 & 7 of the respective user's script file.

 ### Step 4 : Launch the chat room UI